 Community-driven, high integrity and always current, unlike traditional research

 Through software, readers like you are rapidly changing the world.
-InfoQs Research provides readers with high-integrity, up-to-date, and community-driven insight into trends, behaviors and technologies that affect enterprise software development.
+InfoQs Research provides readers with high-integrity, up-to-date, and community-driven insight into trends, behaviors and technologies that affect professional software development.
 Unlike traditional and expensive vendor-based approaches, our research is based on answers provided by "you," the community!

 Latest research item